The more you know...

 Learn more about the environmental impact of electric cars in BC:

-Electric cars can go the distance.
+Electric vehicles can go the distance.

-Most electric cars have a range of 300-600km per charge (For reference: most of us drive less than 50km a day).
+Most electric vehicles have a range of 300-600km per charge (For reference: most of us drive less than 50km a day).
 They can also charge from any electrical outlet, so the likelihood of running out of power is slim.
 Especially with an ever-expanding charging network of highway fast chargers.

 Learn more about charging and ranges: